DataDaoDe/po-drive-space-analyzer/README.md

 > The most accurate, fastest, and most extensible disk intelligence system for developers, power users, and professionals.

----

 # 2. Core Problem

-Users frequently:

-* Run out of disk space unexpectedly
-* Have no idea what is taking up space
+Users frequently run out of disk space unexpectedly and have no idea what is taking up space

-* Don’t understand:
+* They don’t understand:
   * System caches
   * Xcode build artifacts
   * Docker volumes